franck-armand/Cplusplus-tutorial/README.md

 - summary

 4- Introduction to Variables in C++
   - What is a variable ?
   - Variables naming conventions
   - Variable types (Data types)
 - Syntaxt of variable declaration
   - Dealing with strings
   - Dealing with multiple variables
   - Print message on the screen
 - Scope of variables
   - Global variables
   - Local variables

 - Summary

-5 - How to handle user input
+5- How to handle user input
 - Other variables
 - Problem with space
 - Update a variable
+- Problem with space
 - Constants
+  - Declare a constant
 - Operators
+  - Assignment Operators (=)
+  - Basic arithmetic Operators (+, -, *, /, %)
+  - assignment operators
+  - Increment/ decrement operator
+  - Logical operator
+  - relational operator
+  - bitwise operator
+  - Ternary operator
-- summary
+- Summary

 6- Decision making
 - If condition
+  - if statement
+  - Nested if statement
+  - if...else statement
+  - if-else-if statement
 - while loop
 - do-while loop
 - For loop